Simple supercuspidal L-packets of split special orthogonal groups over dyadic fields: Local Langlands correspondence for SO(N)

-\begin{rem} The logical relationship between \cite{Moeg11} and \cite{Xu17-MM} is as follows.
+\begin{rem} \begin{enumerate} \item What follows from \cite{Moeg11} and \cite{Xu17-MM} directly is the equivalence between (1), (3) and \begin{quote} (2') the member of $\tilde{\Pi}_{\phi}^{\SO_{N}}$ which is mapped to $\mathbbm{1}$ under $\iota_{\mfw}$ is supercuspidal. \end{quote} Hence, in order to rephrase this condition as in (2), we need to appeal to Shahidi's conjecture. \item The logical relationship between \cite{Moeg11} and \cite{Xu17-MM} is as follows.
 In \cite{Moeg11}, M{\oe}glin established an explicit construction of discrete series $L$-packets (more generally, $A$-packets) of classical groups modulo the local Langlands correspondence for $L$-packets consisting only of supercuspidal representations.
 In particular, her result gives the above-mentioned parametrization of supercuspidal members in each discrete series $L$-packet.
 However, a priori, it is not obvious at all whether her construction is consistent with Arthur's one \cite{Art13}.
-What Xu did in \cite{Xu17-MM} is to prove that these two constructions indeed coincide. \end{rem}
+What Xu did in \cite{Xu17-MM} is to prove that these two constructions indeed coincide. \end{enumerate} \end{rem}